giflw/datacrow/readme/datacrow/readme.txt

 ----------------------------------------------------------------------------------------
 1.0 Introduction

-Data Crow is a program to register Software, Images, Music Files, Audio CDs, Books and Movies.
+Data Crow is an application to register Software, Images, Music Files, Audio CDs, Books and Movies.
 The registration is automated as far as possible.
 To achieve this, an internet connection is needed as Data Crow uses web services (like amazon.com, imdb.com and freedb.org) to retrieve information about a piece